 - 6.1.2.1 Warning-For minor unsporting offenses such as inappropriately addressing opponents, spectators or officials, shouting and disrupting the conduct of the set, a warning (individual yellow card) is assessed by the first referee and is recorded on the scoresheet.
 A second minor offense during the same set by the same team member results in a penalty (individual red card). - 6.1.2.2 Penalty-For rude, offensive conduct, a second minor offense or other serious offenses, a penalty (individual red card) is assessed by the first referee and is recorded on the scoresheet.
 A penalty automatically results in a loss of rally by the offending team and a point for the opponent.
 A second act warranting a penalty to the same team member during the same set results in disqualification. - 6.1.2.3 Disqualification-Any simulated, attempted or actual physical aggression toward officials, opponents, other team members or spectators.
 Extremely offensive conduct or repeated rude conduct toward officials, opponents, other team members or spectators during a match results in the disqualification of the team member for the remainder of the current match and that team's entire next match (red and yellow cards held apart), and is recorded on the scoresheet.
-Additionally, a disqualification automatically results in a loss of the rally by the offending team and a point for the opponent. - 6.1.2.3.1 Disqualified team members must leave the playing and spectator areas for the remainder of the current match and are restricted from participation in the subsequent match.
+Additionally, a disqualification automatically results in a loss of the rally by the offending team and a point for the opponent. - 6.1.2.3.1 Disqualified team members must leave the playing and spectator areas for the remainder of the current match and are restricted from participation in the subsequent match. - 6.1.2.3.2 Disqualified team members are permitted up to one minute to pick up belongings from the bench area provided they refrain from further misconduct.
+If the team member has not departed the team and spectator areas within one minute, the playing captain is warned that further delay

-- 6.1.2.3.2 Disqualified team members are permitted up to one minute to pick up belongings from the bench area provided they refrain from further misconduct.
-If the team member has not departed the team and spectator areas within one minute, the playing captain is warned that further delay will result in a default of the set.
-If the team member has not departed within 15 seconds after this warning, the set is defaulted. - 6.1.2.3.3 In the subsequent match, disqualified players are restricted from any participation, including the timed warm-up activities. - 6.1.2.3.4 In the subsequent match, disqualified coaches are restricted from any participation after the referees arrive at the court and begin administration of the match.
+- will result in a default of the set.
+If the team member has not departed within 15 seconds after this warning, the set is defaulted. - 6.1.2.3.3 In the subsequent match, disqualified players are restricted from any participation, including the timed warmup activities. - 6.1.2.3.4 In the subsequent match, disqualified coaches are restricted from any participation after the referees arrive at the court and begin administration of the match. - 6.1.2.3.5 The use of tobacco by student-athletes, or team or game personnel (e.g., coaches, athletic trainers, managers and game officials), is prohibited during competition.
+Any student-athlete, or team or game personnel, who uses tobacco during competition shall be disqualified for the remainder of that competition.